alexandermishin13/tm1637-kmod/README.md

 a file position pointer - You do not need to use a `seek()`, but You need to write a whole string in one write operation.
 * A `bytes of segments mode` in which you write up to four bytes of digit segments to a device.
-You should also always use `seek()` for the starting position from which you want to start to write.
+Also You should always use `seek()` for the starting position from which you want to start to write.

-No matter what device mode you select, the driver will not re-send unchenged leading and trailing bytes to the display.
+No matter what device mode you select, the driver will avoid sending unchanged leading and trailing bytes to the display.

 ### String mode